Nyhavn 41: 18th century

+The property was later owned by sailmaker Hans Kleitrup.
+His daughter Anne Kirstine Hansdatter Kleitrup (1721–1788) was married to sailmaker Ole Pedersen Sangaard at No. 24 (now Nyhavn 45).

 No. 21 was home to four households at the 1787 census.
 Michael Mogensen Black, a merchant, resided in the building with his wife Anna Elisabeth, an employee and a maid.
 Christian Baden, a timber merchant, resided in the building with his wife Margaretha, the wife's nephew Christian Hemskov and a maid.
 The third household consisted of Hans Kleitrup, his wife Anne Lyngbye, three children from his first marriage (aged 10 to 16), six apprentices (aged 17 to 24) and a maid.
 The fourth household consisted of Anders Christensen and his wife Giertrud Simons Datter.